-Mystic Ruins Past is a relatively small location, but even a small level like this suffers from downgrades ranging from minor problems to complete removal of things that define the level’s theme.
+Mystic Ruins Past is a relatively small location, but even a small level like this has had some issues, ranging from minor problems to complete removal of things that define the level’s theme.

-From a quick look it doesn’t seem too bad.
-Other than a strange looking skybox in the PC version, there are no immediately visible downgrades in the Echidna City.
+From a quick look, other than a strange looking skybox in the PC version, there are no major changes seen in the Echidna City.
 SADX fixes lighting on the trees that ignore it in the Dreamcast version and adds vertex colors around some areas, which can be counted as an improvement:

 Not a downgrade, but the well is now shut to prevent you from seeing the Dreamcast water texture.
 The texture on the columns was flipped for some reason – a rather nonsensical change because the texture itself wasn’t changed: